 Luxury: It is nice to have a bucket designed to spend however you want — completely guilt free indulgences.
 You could take more risks with these funds.

 As with any investment strategy, the idea of keeping your retirement savings in various buckets has some drawbacks.
-Here are three considerations:
+Here are 3 considerations:

-3. A Bucket Strategy Can Increase Risk Over Time: Generally speaking, with most bucket strategies, you are spending your safest assets first.
+Generally speaking, with some bucket strategies, you are spending your safest assets first.
 So, over time, a greater percentage of your money is being held in riskier investments.

 This is counter to what many finance professionals – especially those involved in target date funds – recommend.

-You could also do some what if scenarios on your own.
-The NewRetirement Planner enables you to explore as many of these bucket strategy scenarios as you like — in great detail.
+Calculate Bucket Strategies with the NewRetirement Planner: You could also run “what if” scenarios on your own.
+The NewRetirement Planner enables you to explore as many of these bucket strategy scenarios as you like – in great detail.